mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 137 - Inheritance Tree Too Deep/readme.md

 # Solutions

-1. Break clases and compose them.
+1. Break classes and compose them.

 # Context

 Old papers recommended using classes as a specialization for code reuse.

-We learnt that composition is a more efficient and extensible way to share behavior.
+We learned that composition is a more efficient and extensible way to share behavior.

 # Sample Code